Considering LPN School

 In order to be accepted into an LPN program, most schools require a high school diploma with a GPA of at least 2.0 or a GED certificate.
 You will need to show proof of citizenship, and if English is your second language provide official results of your TOEFL (Test of English as a Foreign Language) test.
 The TOEFL test is available on paper or online.
 The program may require a criminal background check and have rules about what background can still be accepted into the program.

 Each LPN school has enrollment due dates, notification of acceptance/denial dates, and start dates.
 Once you feel your application should have been received by the school, give them a call and make sure they received it.
-Also ask if it looks like all the documents are in order and if any are still needed from you.
-Also find out when you can expect an email or phone call regarding an application interview.
+Also, ask if it looks like all the documents are in order and if any are still needed from you.
+Find out when you can expect an email or phone call regarding an application interview.

 It will be important for you to wear the appropriate attire for the interview.
 There are many resources for dressing well for an interview, but here are a few suggestions: